fbpx

 —> Read More: From Chatsworth to Castleton: Exploring the Best of the Peak District

-7. Shaftesbury, Dorset
+7. Shaftesbury, Dorest

 Shaftesbury is a small market town with a fascinating history going back to Saxon times, with the excavated foundations of Shaftesbury Abbey and its peaceful walled garden lying at the heart of the town’s heritage.